Cell

 Origin of the first cell

 Stromatolites are left behind by cyanobacteria, also called blue-green algae.
-They are the oldest known fossils of life on Earth.
+They are among the oldest fossils of life on Earth.
 This one-billion-year-old fossil is from Glacier National Park in the United States.

 Further information: Abiogenesis and Evolution of cells

-There are several theories about the origin of small molecules that led to life on the early Earth.
-They may have been carried to Earth on meteorites (see Murchison meteorite), created at deep-sea vents, or synthesized by lightning in a reducing atmosphere (see Miller–Urey experiment).
+Small molecules needed for life may have been carried to Earth on meteorites, created at deep-sea vents, or synthesized by lightning in a reducing atmosphere.
 There is little experimental data defining what the first self-replicating forms were.
-RNA is thought to be the earliest self-replicating molecule, as it is capable of both storing genetic information and catalyzing chemical reactions (see RNA world hypothesis), but some other entity with the potential to self-replicate could have preceded RNA, such as clay or peptide nucleic acid.[40]
+RNA may have been the earliest self-replicating molecule, as it can both store genetic information and catalyze chemical reactions.[29]

-Cells emerged at least 3.5 billion years ago.[41][42][43]
-The current belief is that these cells were heterotrophs.
-The early cell membranes were probably more simple and permeable than modern ones, with only a single fatty acid chain per lipid.
-Lipids are known to spontaneously form bilayered vesicles in water, and could have preceded RNA, but the first cell membranes could also have been produced by catalytic RNA, or even have required structural proteins before they could form.[44]
+Cells emerged around 4 billion years ago.[30][31]
+The first cells were most likely heterotrophs.
+The early cell membranes were probably simpler and more permeable than modern ones, with only a single fatty acid chain per lipid.
+Lipids spontaneously form bilayered vesicles in water, and could have preceded RNA.[32][33]

 Origin of eukaryotic cells